 The object to iterate over.

 If provided, it is used as the initial value to start the accumulation.
-Otherwise, an empty object {}
+Otherwise, an empty object {} will be used.

 The function to call for each key where the first argument is the previous value of the accumulated result.